![]() |

-This page provides some geological background for Oxford Brookes University's Ecology field course to the Cévennes.
+This page (written in 2003) provides some geological background for Oxford Brookes University's Ecology field course to the Cévennes.

-Mont Lozère is a large upland region in the southeast of the French Massif Central.
+Mont Lozère is a large upland region in the southeast of the French Massif Central (location in Google Maps).
 It is part of a northeast-southwest trending mountain range, the Cévennes.
 This range forms part of the Mediterranean-Atlantic watershed.
 West draining streams join rivers such as the Lot and the Tarn which drain to the Atlantic.
 On the east and southeast sides of the range, streams drain into rivers which join the Ardèche and the Gard, part of the Rhône drainage system which flows into the Mediterranean through the delta of the Camargue, an important wetland habitat.

 We can divide the rocks of the Lozère region into two broad groups: